Get the “Kids” (especially the girls) in Your Life LEGOs

 So as I told my colleague several months back when she complained of the Friends sets: I’d like to see study results on how this product line impacts girls’ engagement in building with all LEGOs before I would get too indignant.
 A lot more of our outrage should be directed at the entire Barbie Hooker line.
 (Okay, maybe that isn’t what they call it, but they sure look that way.)
 Boycott buying LEGO Friends and they will abandon making them, because all that matters is sales.
 And I don’t think we want them to do that.

 Of course, no discussion of LEGOs would be complete without mentioning FIRST®.
 Founded by Dean Kaman, FIRST stands for “For Inspiration and Recognition of Science and Technology.”
-Longtime readers of our blog will recall Fuentek’s involvement with the North Carolina FIRST Robotics Competitions.
+Readers of our STEM posts know about Fuentek’s involvement with the North Carolina FIRST Robotics Competitions.
 The “brick connection” is: FIRST offers competitions that use LEGOs to get young children interested in robotics.
-Kids in grades 4 through 8 can participate in the FIRST LEGO League, while even younger kids can do the Junior FIRST LEGO League designed for kindergarteners through third graders.
+Kids in grades 4 through 8 can participate in the FIRST LEGO League, while even younger kids can do the FIRST LEGO League Jr. designed for kindergarteners through third graders.
 Just look at those faces!

 So admit it: Don’t you wish you had more LEGOs in your life?
 I know I do!
 After Santa brings me my Creator Kit box, I will have more uniform bricks and new colors to add to my old collection.
 I can’t wait!